fiooonna/Hotzone-Application/README.md

 # Hotzone

-### This is a COMP3297 Software Engineering project which allows users to visualise virus clustering cases, and input patient information with location record in an user-friendly interface.
+### This is an application which allows users to visualise virus clustering cases, and input patient information with location record in an user-friendly interface.

 ### Website url: https://hotzone-group-v.herokuapp.com/